 All applications must meet all of the following “Threshold Requirements” set forth in this Section 13.
 Applications which do not meet the Threshold Requirements are ineligible for scoring and will be rejected.
 Applications which meet the Threshold Requirements will then proceed to be scored.

-A. Threshold #1 – Market Study
+13.1 Market Study

 The Code requires that a Market Study be prepared and submitted with all applications for an allocation of Tax Credits.
 The Division requires that the study be prepared by a qualified analyst, approved by the Division, who is completely unaffiliated with the Applicant/Co-Applicants and all Project Participants.
 The qualified analyst must also have no financial interest in the proposed project.
 Two main objectives of the Market Study are to demonstrate that sufficient demand exists for the proposed project in the market area and that the proposed project will not cause undue economic harm on the existing rental stock in the market area.